Veraticus/veraticus.github.com/source/_posts/2012-05-04-why-rubymotion-is-better-than-objective-c.markdown

 comments: true
 categories: [rubymotion]
 ---
 Generally speaking I try to stay away from inflammatory posts.
 But the release of [RubyMotion](http://www.rubymotion.com/) has been a revelation to me.
 I've done iOS programming before, but I've always found it unpleasant next to programming in other languages.
-Don't get me wrong, Objectice-C is better than C or C++, but I don't think that's saying a whole lot.
+Don't get me wrong, Objective-C is better than C or C++, but I don't think that's saying a whole lot.

 I've spent the better part of yesterday and last night (since RubyMotion was released) giving it a try.
 After converting two existing projects from Objective-C into RubyMotion, and spending some time developing one of those further using RubyMotion alone, I've come to a number of conclusions about RubyMotion and Objective-C. Ultimately, RubyMotion is superior to Objective-C in almost every way, and [Laurent Sansonetti](https://twitter.com/#!/lrz) must be some kind of mythical otherworldly genius to have developed something at once so usable and so powerful.